 How to make DIY Peony Kissing Balls

-Step 1: Remove the flower heads from the bush by simply popping them off.
+Remove the flower heads from the bush by simply popping them off.
 If they don’t pop off easily use wire cutters to remove them from the bush.
 You will need 5 large open peony flower heads for each ball.
-The blooms I used measure almost 5″ across for each flower head.
+The blooms I used measure almost 5″ across each flower head.

-Step 4: The final step is to hang the balls.
+The final step is to hang the balls.
 Measure how long you want the peony balls to hang from your curtain rod or other hanging spot.
 I choose to have them hanging at different heights.
-Take the jewelry chain and lace it through bulb pin that is on the peony ball then add a second pin to the other end.
-Loop the end of the chain over the curtain rod and connect with the second bulb pin.
+Take the jewelry chain and lace it through the bulb pin that is on the peony ball then add a second pin to the other end.
+Loop the end of the chain over the curtain rod and connect it with the second bulb pin.

-Variations and Special Considerations
+Variations and Creative Ideas

-Frequently Asked Questions
+Frequently Asked Questions about Kissing Balls

 Of course!
 When using fresh instead of artificial flowers there are a few things to keep in mind.
-The first is what to figure out what you will use as a water source.
-For this you have two options – the first would be a floral foam ball often called an Oasis ball.
+The first is to figure out what you will use as a water source.
+For this, you have two options – the first would be a floral foam ball often called an Oasis ball.
 You would soak the ball in water and design your fresh flowers right into the ball.
-The second option would be to place each flower in a water pick and then add to a green or white Styrofoam ball.
+The second option would be to place each flower in a water pick and then add it to a green or white Styrofoam ball.

 The other thing to keep in mind is the weight of the kissing ball.
 It will be much heavier than one made with faux flowers.
-You may need wire to hang it.
+You may need a wire to hang it.

 These DIY peony balls are glued to one another.
 You may also make your kissing ball by gluing the flowers to a whiffle ball, a Styrofoam ball or a moss ball.
 The size of your ball will determine the size of your kissing ball.